isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-kitchen-cabinets/index.md

 Indeed, the simple chemical formula that comes with Nuvo is self-activating and act instantly upon application.

 Notably, Nuvo Driftwood is exceptionally durable and works for wood, metal, and laminated cabinet material excellently.
 You can paint up to 100 square feet DIY project and comfortably correct paint errors with soap and water with Nuvo.
-Pros:
-- Its more comfortable to prepare no priming or sanding needed.
-- Forms a waterproof coat finish
-- The coat is scratch-resistant and durable.
+Pros: - Its more comfortable to prepare no priming or sanding needed. - Forms a waterproof coat finish - The coat is scratch-resistant and durable.

 - Comes with low VOC components minimal pollution - More comfortable to apply with a roller or paintbrush - Requires one or two coats for a perfect finish - Its affordable and wont irritate your skin. - No thinning required

-Cons:
-- Comes in limited colors its grey.
-- The package could be more for commercial application
+Cons: - Comes in limited colors its grey. - The package could be more for commercial application

+> See Also: > Best Paints for your Fence

 ###  [2.
 Retique It Chalk Furniture Paint](https://www.amazon.com/dp/B079QVWTVZ/?tag=p-policy-20)